aospapp/aosp/external/curl/docs/CHECKSRC.md

 Currently there is one extended warning which can be enabled:

-- `COPYRIGHTYEAR`: the current changeset hasn't updated the copyright year in the source file
+- `COPYRIGHTYEAR`: the current changeset has not updated the copyright year in the source file

 ## Ignore certain warnings